Sometimes entire games are product placement, with the corporate Mascot as the playable character:

-In Shaun White Skateboarding, you strike out against an oppressive 1984 - esque dystopian regime via the power of skateboarding, which brings color to a monochrome world... as well as Stride gum billboards and Wendy's restaurants, among others.
+In Shaun White Skateboarding, you strike out against an oppressive Nineteen Eighty Four - esque dystopian regime via the power of skateboarding, which brings color to a monochrome world... as well as Stride gum billboards and Wendy's restaurants, among others.
 Needless to say, the "fight government oppression via corporate advertising" aspect wasn't well received.

 Sonic Adventure 2 replaces Sonic's trademark shoes with a pair from the brand Soap.
 And yes, there are Soap Shoes ads in quite a few of the levels.
 It should be noted that Soap shoes aren't really normal shoes, they've got a sideways bite out of the sole so that you can grind on railings, which was exploited as a gameplay mechanic.
 Later games gave Sonic his old shoes back but kept the grinding move.

-Sega's deal with the company covered the Battle rerelease but not the HD version of the game, resulting in ads previously for Soap being replaced for ads for the fictional "Speed" brand... using the same font and design.
+Sega's deal with the company covered the Battle rerelease, but the company went bankrupt before the HD version of the game could be released, resulting in ads previously for Soap being replaced for ads for the fictional "Speed" brand... using the same font and design.